-Conversation Questions, Language Exchanges and the Science of Friendship
+Language Exchanges, the Science of Friendship & More

 When learning a language, eventually you’re going to need to actually talk to someone.
 The internet makes it stupidly easy to get in touch with new people (both for language exchanges and for conversation in general), but what are you going to talk about?

-Which, after a while (and after both people got a bit more comfortable with each other), eventually led into more personal questions:
+After a while (and after both people got a bit more comfortable with each other), these eventually led to more personal questions:

 And finally, after a string of questions like those, landed on some fairly intimate stuff: